Fed Explains YNW Melly Mistrial. Will He Be Released?

 Look at the messages.

-Look at this point at them.
+Look at the tone of them.

 Look who's asking for money.

-Look at the way they communicate about things for the house about food.
+Look at the way they communicate about things for the house, about food.

-And look at Anthony Williams is saying, Look, I'm the CEO.
+And look at Anthony Williams is saying, look, I'm the CEO.

 You have the chat with Frederick Gibbons.

-That phone is being used by a person who committed the murder.
+That phone is being used by the person who committed the murder.

 Now let's get into the defense's closing argument in the YNW Melly double murder trial.